jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Amount of credit
 (2) The investor has a tax credit that may be used to satisfy their income tax liability for the tax year equal to the amount of income tax liability satisfied by the PIE for the attributed income for the tax year.
 Credit for PIE's foreign tax
-(3) A zero-rated investor also has a tax credit for the tax year for the amount determined under section HM 52 (Use of foreign tax credits by zero-rated and certain exiting investors) for foreign income tax paid by the PIE.
+(3) A zero-rated investor also has a tax credit for the tax year for the amount determined under section HM 52 (Use of foreign tax credits by zero-rated investors) for foreign income tax paid by the PIE.
 Credit for PIE's other tax credits
 (4) A zero-rated investor also has a tax credit for the tax year for the amount determined under section HM 54 (Use of tax credits other than foreign tax credits by investors) for tax paid or withheld.
 Timing